LL.M. in U.S. Law for International Lawyers

 Real Property, 2 credits (1400 minutes)

-This course examines the common law and statutory codes of property law, which is primarily a matter of state law.
-It will also touch upon real estate transactions, the environmental law aspects of property, and the basic organization of U.S. intellectual property and technology law.
+This course examines the common law and statutory codes of property law which is primarily a matter of state law.
+It will also touch upon real estate transactions and the trend of integrating contract law principles into property law jurisprudence.
+The course is intended as a survey of the real property topics covered on the Multi-State Bar Examination (MBE).

 Torts, 2 credits (1400 minutes)